Émile Bouchard: NHL star

 As physical on the ice as Bouchard was, he was also regarded as a clean player and only rarely participated in hockey fights.
 Immensely strong, most players avoided engaging him in fights and Bouchard more often would be the person to break up combatants.
 However, it was a fight involving Bouchard which led to a significant change in the role of referees.
 During the 1946–47 season, Bouchard became involved in a prolonged and one-sided fight with Boston's Terry Reardon.
 Due to the fight, Clarence Campbell, president of the NHL, added to the duties of referees; for the first time, they had the responsibility of breaking up fights.
 Then there was the time in March 1947, in a game in Boston, as the Canadiens were coming back onto the ice for the beginning of the third period, a female fan attacked Bouchard spearing him with a hat pin.
 Bouchard responded by pushing the woman away forcefully.
 A few moments later, Boston police were leading Bouchard out to a police car.
 According to Bouchard, Pat Egan of the Boston Bruins, interceded and talked the police out of the arrest.

 For the 1947–48 season, defenceman Doug Harvey joined the team.
-Within a couple of years, Harvey would become the best offensive-oriented defenceman in the NHL and he and Bouchard would form a long-time and very effective defensive pairing.
-Whenever Harvey undertook one of the offensive rushes for which he became famous, he was confident in the knowledge that Bouchard was backing him up if he was to lose the puck.
+Harvey developed into one of the NHL's premier offensive defencemen, and he and Bouchard formed a long-lasting and effective defensive pairing.
+Bouchard's positioning allowed Harvey to pursue the offensive rushes for which he later became known, with Bouchard providing defensive cover in the event Harvey lost possession of the puck.